Loading…

 GODEEPER: Want to know which OP-16 leader to register for your first tournament?
 The all-leaders breakdown ranks them by difficulty and meta position.
 OP-16 All 6 Leaders Explained

 Q: What is on the ban list?
-A: Format-warping leaders and combo enablers.
+A: Format-warping leaders and combo enablers, tracked separately from block rotation.
 The list updates every 3-4 months.
 Check the official Bandai limited card list before tournaments.

 Q: How does OP-16 affect Standard?
-A: It adds six leaders and new mechanics, legal June 12, 2026.
-A ban update may follow within 4-8 weeks if a card dominates.
+A: It added six leaders and new mechanics as part of Block 4, legal since June 12, 2026.
+No OP-16-triggered ban update had been announced as of this writing.

 Q: What is the deck construction rule?
 A: 1 Leader + 50 main deck + 10 DON!!, max 4 copies per card name, color-locked to your Leader.

 Q: How often does the ban list change?
-A: Every 3-4 months, usually with new set releases.
+A: Roughly every 3-4 months, usually with new set releases and separate from the annual block rotation.
 Verify 1-2 weeks before any tournament.